 Ulcers, which can cause a burning pain in the stomach when acid seeps through the lining’s wound, are often due to the bacteria Helicobacter pylori.
 About 50% of people worldwide have H. pylori bacteria in their systems, and it seems to be more common the older you get.
 While the bacteria doesn’t cause symptoms in all people, in some — and particularly older adults — it sets off an inflammatory response that produces the wound in the stomach’s lining.

 Frequent and long-term use of pain relievers, including ibuprofen and other NSAIDs and aspirin, can also trigger ulcers.
 This is another possible reason they’re more common in older adults, who tend to take NSAIDS more regularly for arthritis and other pain, and aspirin for pain or cardiovascular reasons.
-Stress can also make symptoms worse.
+Chronic stress can also make symptoms worse.

 6. Gut Dysbiosis